-- Add the butter and vanilla to the mixture and pulse/mix again at low speed until the mixture resembles fine crumbs.
+- Add butter and vanilla, and pulse/mix again at low speed until the mixture resembles fine crumbs.

-- Use right away, or place in an airtight container or bag and store in the fridge for up to 1 week or freezer for up to 3 months.
+- Use right away, or place in an airtight container or bag and store in the fridge for up to 1 week, or the freezer for up to 3 months.
 Allow to thaw in the refrigerator overnight before using.

 - Category: Cakes

-Keywords: yellow cake mix, cake flour, milk powder, vanilla, butter
+Keywords: yellow cake mix, cake flour, cake, vanilla, butter

 Cooking by the Numbers…